Learn cPanel

 Once created, your brand new email account will be listed in the list of email accounts on the "Email Accounts" page.

-If for some reason the email account is not listed, then you should either check for any error messages (typically displayed in the top right corner of the page as a notification) or contact our Technical Support Team so they can investigate the issue and resolve it for you.
+If, for some reason, the email account is not listed, you should either check for error messages (typically displayed in the top right corner of the page as a notification) or contact our Technical Support Team so they can investigate the issue and resolve it for you.

 Delete Existing Email account

 Please bear in mind that deleting an email account means that all the emails stored in the email account will also be deleted.
-Although our complimentary backup service is able to restore those, you should always make sure that you have a downloaded copy of the emails just in case.
+Although our complimentary backup service will most likely be able to restore those, you should always make sure that you have downloaded a copy of the emails just in case.

 Once the Email Account is deleted cPanel will indicate that with a status message displaying in the upper right corner of the page and with that the deletion process is completed.